Skip to content

 Sections and options within sections may be repeated.
 Multiple

-occurrences of of a section are treated as if they were concatenated.
+a section are treated as if they were concatenated.

 occurrences of a section are treated as if they were concatenated.